August 21, 2014

 Lou Michels, Jim Hendricks, Rachel Krause and Lisa Sween will discuss Supreme Court workplace law decisions from 2013 and their effect on companies, management and employees alike.More

 Mr. Formica is an attorney in the firm’s general liability department.
 Mr. Formica has represented many local and international insurers at all stages of the litigation process, including trial and arbitration.
 He currently represents private and public entities in catastrophic personal injury, general negligence and wrongful death matters.
-His current clients include one of the world’s largest restaurant chains in premises and product liability matters, several law enforcement agencies and trucking and logistics companies.

 District of Columbia Bar